In a hurry? Check out the Fool's Guide to the Fool's Run. It just might be all you need.

 For more information please read BC Athletics' Road Race Etiquette Guidelines.

-In 2013 the race will again be timed by Race Headquarters/Sportstats using the ChampionChip timing system.
+In 2014 the race will again be timed by Race Headquarters/Sportstats West using the ChampionChip timing system (single-use chip on your shoe).
 There will be a display clock at the finish line.
-Results will be posted at Mission Point House (in the park) and online on race day.
+Results will be posted at the Awards Tent by the finish line and online on race day.

 A high-quality, commemorative April Fool's Run Finisher's Medal will be given to each individual and relay team (each team member receives a medal) completing the Half Marathon.
 We have incorporated some fun artwork from an early edition finisher's certificate into the design.
 Silver with printed blue and white neck ribbon.
-Click image to enlarge.
+Click image at left for detail view.

-Looking for last year's?
+Looking for older photos?
 Search for your 2012 photos here.

 Weather on the Sunshine Coast in early April is variable but moderate.
 In recent years, race morning has ranged from a crisp dry 5-7°C to a balmy 16°C with sunshine, to a typical west coast 10°C and rain.
 In 2012 we woke up to snow and finished in mild sunshine!
 The odds of dry conditions are good — it rained on the race only three times in the past 12 years.